moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

 7. Start the `tacas20aec` VM and mount the shared folder to `vb_shared` as specified in a how-to file inside the machine.
 8. Open a terminal and change to the directory with additional software using `cd Shared/artifact/packages`.
 9. Install `pip3`, `gcc-multilib` and `g++-multilib` by running `sudo dpkg -i *.deb` from the prepared packages.
-Then install Python3 utilities for data analysis and producing of graphs by `pip3 install *.whl`.
+Then install Python3 utilities for data analysis and visualization of graphs by `pip3 install *.whl`.
 10. Switch to the validator directory with `cd ../nitwit` and build the validator with `./build.sh`.
 To use an unoptimized debug version of the validator which also outputs traces, run `./build.sh -debug`.
 If you would like to run only a single validation, use our wrapper script `nitwit.sh` provided in the project directory.
 Basic usage is